codybenlewis/quick-draw-for-processing/README.md

 ## points()

 Returns an integer amount of points in a drawing index or one of the drawn lines within that index.
-Used in `info()` to create the data point output as "length".
+Used in `info()` to create the data point output as `"length"`.

 #### Syntax